Sundaram holds a Master's degree in Economics and has worked in marketing, search engine indexing, banking, and research analysis.

-Advantages of the Marginal Utility Analysis
+Advantages of Marginal Utility Analysis

-Prof. Marshall writes that the application of marginal utility concept extends over almost every field of economics such as production, distribution, consumption, public finance, and so on.
+Prof. Marshall writes that the application of the marginal utility concept extends over almost every field of economics such as production, distribution, consumption, public finance, and so on.
 Let us look at how the principle of marginal utility applies to all these fields.

 In the case of a consumer, the goal is to attain maximum satisfaction.
 Similarly, the goal of any entrepreneur would be to get maximum profit.
-In order to achieve maximum profit, the producer has to increase output with least cost.
+In order to achieve maximum profit, the producer has to increase output with the least cost.
 Towards this end, the producer employs all factors of production according to the following condition:

 MPL/PL = MPc/Pc = MPX/PX or MPL/MPc = PL/Pc

 MPX = marginal product of n (‘X’ refers to any other factor of production)

 PL = price of labor

 According to the principle of marginal utility, when a producer employs all factors of production as per the condition mentioned above, he or she is able to attain maximum output with the least cost.